mpampuch/nextflow-notes/README.md

 ```

 > [!NOTE]
-> The shebang (`#!/usr/bin/env nextflow`) is a line that helps the operating system decide what program should be used to interpret this script code.
+> The shebang (`#!/usr/bin/env Nextflow`) is a line that helps the operating system decide what program should be used to interpret this script code.
 If you always use Nextflow to call this script, _this line is optional_.

 Nextflow can then run by using the following command